Fear of Being Happy: How To Overcome Cherophobia?

 Anybody who is afraid of happiness can be considered as a Cherophobic.
 When you have a phobia of a certain thing the fear is at its highest intensity.
 Immense fear is about the happiness being taken away from you.

 The fear is mostly guided by the thought that if you feel happy something will happen and will take away from happiness.
-So, to avoid any bad thing to happen you sacrifice your happiness.
-You might begin to think like ‘if I don’t feel happy then nothing bad will happen.’
+So, to avoid any bad thing happening you sacrifice your happiness.
+You might begin to think ‘If I don’t feel happy then nothing bad will happen.’

 “Why Am I Afraid of Being Happy?”

 There are many reasons behind your fear.
 It depends on how you define happiness and fear.
-Many people develop the phobia because of past experiences.
+Many people develop phobias because of previous negative experiences.
 Some may start feeling afraid of seeing others struggle.

 There can be any reason causing cherophobia but some of the most common thoughts that make you feel this way are:

-- You think that if you are happy, something will happen to sabotage your happiness.
+If you have a negative core belief about your happiness, then it can contribute to the fear of being happy.
+You may think that if you are happy, something will happen to sabotage your happiness.
 There is a constant fear of your happiness being taken away.
 Hence, fear makes you avoid being happy.

-- There is a guilt of being happy.
-In this sad suffering world how can one be happy?
-This thought has messed up your life, trust me!
-There are many of us who feel guilty about how they can be happy when others are suffering.
+Guilt is another reason why you may fear being happy.
+You may think that in this sad suffering world, how can one be happy?
+This thought messes up your life, trust me!
+Many of us feel guilty about how we can be happy when others are suffering.

 Also read: Expectation v/s Reality: Is The Stress Robbing Your Happiness?